Buy Wild Nights:

 (Jacob Silverman, The New Republic)

 "A thorough probing into why sleep is such a problem for so many in contemporary society.
 Reiss takes both a long and surprisingly wide view of sleep, looking back over the centuries to examine literature, cultures, and social and medical history… A fresh approach to a familiar phenomenon."
-(Kirkus Review)
+(Kirkus Reviews)

 "Just as sleep may represent an amalgamation of functions to maintain optimal health and well-being, Wild Nights serves multiple purposes: to inform, inspire, persuade, entertain, and even stimulate the reader to reclaim his or her sleep as a revolutionary act.
 A great, collective blend of scientific, historical, and literary works that is as